kkavita92/CV/README.md

 I am a strong communicator, as demonstrated in my years as a LSE Student Ambassador, during which I had to conduct regular university tours and facilitate workshops run by the Widening Participation team.
 Subsequently, I was awarded Delegate of The Year for my ability to articulate myself in a concise, yet engaging way.
 Some other ways I have honed this skill:

-* Chosen to be a mentor at Codecademy London which requires breaking down complex coding concepts into understandable chunks.
+* Chosen to be a mentor at [Codecademy London](https://www.meetup.com/Codecademy-London/) which requires breaking down complex coding concepts into understandable chunks.
 * Represented LSE at Model United Nations conferences and have won Best/Highly Commended delegate awards.
-* Hosted a radio show with LSESU puLSE which tackled different societal issues weekly.
+* Hosted a radio show with [LSESU PuLSE](http://pulselse.co.uk/) which tackled different societal issues weekly.
 * Chaired several speaker panels for LSESU UN Society by faciliating conversation between panelists and managing Q&A sessions.